Skip to main content

 Randomness

-The same user might get different values for the same Percentage Options setup in the case of different feature flags.
+The same user might get different values for the same percentage split in the case of different feature flags.
 This is because the hashing algorithm is based on the combination of the feature flag's key and the Percentage Evaluation Attribute.
-The key of each feature flag is different, so the hash will be as well.
+Since feature flag keys are unique, the resulting hashes will usually be different as well.

 For example, if you have two feature flags with Percentage Options of 20% ON, then a different 20% of users will get the ON value for each feature flag.